Al-Biruni: The Great Father of Indology

 Abu Rayhan Al-Biruni is a Muslim scholar of the Islamic civilisation, traveller, philosopher, geographer, astronomer, pharmacist, geologist, historian, and translator of the cultures of India.
 He studied mathematics at the hands of the scholar Mansour bin Iraq and was a contemporary of Ibn Sina (Avicenna) and Ibn Miskawayh.
 It is said that he spent most of his life in Afghanistan.
 In 1017, Al-Biruni travelled to India and became one of the most important inspirations for the Indo-Islamic sciences.
 They gave him the title of “the founder of Indology.”

-Al-Biruni was described as one of the greatest minds known to Islamic culture.
+Al-Biruni was described as one of the greatest minds in Islamic culture.
 He said that the Earth rotated around its axis in his book The Key to Astronomy, and he wrote more than 120 books.
 He is considered one of the most outstanding scientists known to the Islamic era in the Middle Ages.
 His knowledge included physics, mathematics and natural sciences, and he had a distinguished position as a historian, linguist and chronologist.

 Al-Biruni studied almost every field of science, and his research and hard work were rewarded.
 The royal court and influential members of society sought him out to urge him to conduct scientific research, study, and reveal some matters.
 Al-Biruni lived during the golden age of Islam, in which scientific research took place alongside the methodology and thinking of the Islamic religion.
 In addition to this kind of influence, Al-Biruni was influenced by other nations, such as the Greeks, from whom he got his inspiration while studying philosophy.